 2-3 Drops of Green Food Coloring (Optional)

 Preheat the oven to 350° F.

-With an electric mixer, mix the first six items in a deep bowl until smooth.
+With an electric mixer, mix all the items, except the Chocolate Chips, in a deep bowl until smooth.

 Then add the Chocolate Chips and stir in by hand with a wooden spoon.